 Achievers are generally open people who cherish strong values.
 They always seek close connection with others.
 The only problem they experience is that they cannot fully express themselves to the world, as they feel afraid that others will not accept them for who they truly are.
 We already know that a negative evaluation for them equates to not being loved; and if others do not love you, no one needs you.

-Forgetting themselves and their emotions they put all of their focus on things which could guarantee acceptance, which for them equals love.
-For the Achiever, it is hard to understand that others can love you without any achievements, for who they are as human beings.
-It is important to mention that they suppress a lot of their personal needs and qualities in order for others to feel happy.
-They hardly define who they are and only seek to become their own imagined image of a successful person.
+By forgetting themselves and their emotions, they put all of their focus on well-planned behavior that could guarantee acceptance.
+For the Achievers, it is hard to understand that others can love them without their achievements, for who they are simply as human beings.
+It is important to mention that they suppress a lot of their personal needs and qualities in order to receive the acceptance of others.
+They can hardly define who they are, and only seek to become their own imagined picture of a successful person.
 They believe that once they become that person, they will earn acceptance and love of others.
 This inner need leads Number Threes to direct all of their energy to maintain their falsely created self-image instead of discovering what is truly important to them.